 This isn't the first time we've saved one of the best for last—and this one certainly doesn't disappoint.
 A 14k yellow gold band cascades into diamond-embellished detail while a stunning round solitaire steals the show.

-"When selecting a band to pair with a twist shank engagement ring, I recommend opting for something simple since the twisted shank should be the unique feature in your stack," Nicole Wegman suggests.
+"When selecting a band to pair with a twist-shank engagement ring, I recommend opting for something simple since the twisted shank should be the unique feature in your stack," Wegman suggests.

 "Twists or infinity engagement rings are great in any and all metal colors, so do not limit yourself!
-Play with all metal colors and perhaps even mix with your band stack," Amanda Trevizo recommends.
+Play with all metal colors and, perhaps, even mix with your band stack," Trevizo recommends.

 - Do twist shanks make the ring more or less expensive?
 "It honestly depends.
 If you are opting for thin twisted metal, it could be very close in price to an all-metal straight band.
 If it is mixed with diamonds or heavier metal on the twist, that can drive up the price," explains Trevizo.

-- Are twist shank engagement rings popular?
-"Twist shank engagement rings are a great look and can be quite popular," Trevizo states.
+- Are twist-shank engagement rings popular?
+"Twist-shank engagement rings are a great look and can be quite popular," Trevizo states.
+While they are certainly more unique than a completely unadorned or pavé band, you can expect to find a selection of twist-shank rings from most jewelers.

-- What stones pair best with a twist shank engagement ring?
-"I love an elongated stone with a twist shank engagement ring.
+- What type of cut pairs best with a twist-shank engagement ring?
+"I love an elongated stone with a twist-shank engagement ring.
 I think it adds a geometric element to the ring," Trevizo suggests.
+A marquise, pear, or oval-cut stone are stunning examples of how to accomplish this pretty pairing.